Payday Loans: Beware of These Dangerous Loans

-During these turbulent economic times, millions of working Americans are facing, payday loans are becoming a popular source of short-term financing.
-This has been especially true for low-income families.
-Payday loans are easy to get and don’t require any sort of credit check, but are they really a good idea?
+When you need cash quickly, you may consider payday loans as a source of short-term financing.
+Payday loans are easy to get and don’t require any sort of credit check, making them more accessible than a personal loan or even a credit card cash advance.
+But, are they really a good idea?

-Failure to repay these loans can result in the lender threatening criminal prosecution or check fraud.
+If you default on a payday loan, the potential consequences are similar to defaulting on a credit card or another unsecured debt.
+Failure to repay can result in the lender threatening criminal prosecution or check fraud.

 Payday Loan Alternatives

 While not ideal, credit card advances can also be an alternative to a payday loan.
-Even though interest rates are applicable with a credit card advance, it can be very helpful for a one-time emergency situation.
-Ideally, you’d have an emergency fund set up to cover a financial crisis, but a credit card will work in a pinch and instead of paying 700 percent APR on a payday loan you’ll only be left with maybe 25 percent APR on the credit card.
-It’s not great, but it’s still better than payday loan charges.
+Ideally, you’d have an emergency fund set up to cover a financial crisis, but a credit card will work in a pinch and instead of paying 300 percent APR on a payday loan you may a 25-29 percent APR on the credit card instead.